anonymokata/af2b313c-6390-11ea-a318-3ebbe36c57e4/README.md

 to be better than that of the SinglePassSolver.
 However, the whole point is that it's a Naive solution, and so I couldn't determine how best to approach that problem, without making it less Naive.

-Regardless, both solutions exist in the code base.
+Regardless, both solutions exist in the code base, but only the SinglePassSolver solution is executed by main.

 ## Future Work